a better commute downtown

 12 Oct 2012

 |The very first train for the upcoming Downtown Line arrived in Singapore.
 For the first time, these trains will carry the LTA logo.

 Catch the action as the train make it's way to it's new home

 Check out more photos of the DTL train

 The Downtown Line 3 Project Information Centre (PIC) is opened at the future site of Bendemeer station.
 You can now visit the PIC to find out about the latest DTL3 developments.

-TUNNELING WORKS BEGIN AT MATTAR STATION FOR DTL 3
+TUNNELlING WORKS BEGIN AT MATTAR STATION FOR DTL 3

 11 July 2012

 Ministry of Finance and Ministry of Transport, Mrs Josephine Teo, graced the commencement of the tunnelling works for the Downtown Line 3 (DTL 3) at the site of the future Mattar station.
 The first two tunnel boring machines commenced on a 1.4 km journey to Geylang Bahru station.
 This marks another significant milestone in the construction of the DTL3.